Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux-2.md

     You should receive a `HTTP/1.1 200 OK` message.

 ## Step 6.
-Finalize your configuration and verify Kong was successfully installed
+Finalize Configuration and Verify Installation

 ### Enable and Configure Kong Manager